 It’s been quite a year for PR and Communications.
 From Poundland’s polarising Christmas social media campaign which sparked controversy this week to Bell Pottinger’s spectacular fall from grace earlier this year, I take a look back at the plethora of industry news to hit the headlines in 2017… PR has enjoyed, or perhaps more accurately … Continue reading 2017: The Good, The Bad and The PR

 Twitter feed looking a little busier than usual?
 Over the past 24 hours, the social media platform has rolled out 280 character tweets following a trial among users earlier this year.
-But is the move a little, well, out of character for most users? https://twitter.com/Ldn_Ambulance/status/928257853336453121 Twitter's decision to double its famed 140 character limit is the … Continue reading Out of character?
+But is the move a little, well, out of character for the social media giant? https://twitter.com/Ldn_Ambulance/status/928257853336453121 Twitter's decision to double its famed 140 character limit … Continue reading Out of character?